 DeepFlight has completely re-designed the concept of a personal submarine for underwater adventure and exploration through its innovative use of composite materials, and by applying the dynamics of underwater flight.
-Their submarines are lighter and faster with a longer range than others on the market, and they also offer the extraordinary experience of underwater flight.
+Their submarines are lighter and aster with a longer range than others on the market, and they also offer the extraordinary experience of underwater flight.

 The company has also optimised its submarines for resort operations, and has a submarine in constant tourism operation at Laucala Island Resort in Fiji (pictured), with more locations to come.

 Adam Wright, CEO of DeepFlight said: "We are delighted to be working with Lloyd’s Register to class our DeepFlight submarines.
 This partnership validates our efforts to join the automobile, aviation and other industries, in using composite materials to make safer craft.
 We see our work with LR as a great leap forward in allowing us to innovate submarines to open the oceans for personal exploration."